Mobile TeleSystems Public Joint Stock Company (MBT): Skating on Thin Ice? We Know the Answer

 MBT’s Market Performance

-MBT stocks went up by 2.71% for the week, with a monthly drop of -1.88% and a quarterly performance of -11.46%, while its annual performance rate touched -7.43%.
-The volatility ratio for the week stands at 1.83% while the volatility levels for the past 30 days are set at 1.81% for Mobile TeleSystems Public Joint Stock Company.
-The simple moving average for the period of the last 20 days is 1.99% for MBT stocks with a simple moving average of -6.10% for the last 200 days.
+MBT stocks went up by 2.38% for the week, with a monthly jump of 6.83% and a quarterly performance of -8.99%, while its annual performance rate touched -4.95%.
+The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 1.85% for Mobile TeleSystems Public Joint Stock Company.
+The simple moving average for the period of the last 20 days is 4.97% for MBT stocks with a simple moving average of -2.72% for the last 200 days.

-Volatility was left at 1.81%, however, over the last 30 days, the volatility rate increased by 1.83%, as shares sank -2.91% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.12% lower at present.
+Volatility was left at 1.85%, however, over the last 30 days, the volatility rate increased by 2.22%, as shares surge +4.37% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.26% lower at present.

 Stock Fundamentals for MBT